aimmatic/natural-voice-mobile-sdk-android/README.md

 }
 ```

-AimMatic API will save token and automatically after Oauth2 success.
-The audio upload
-API will use user's access token if available otherwise API Key will be used.
+The API will save the token automatically after Oauth2 success.
+The API will use the access token if available, otherwise the API Key will be used.

-Use the code below to get the current access token
+Use the code below to get the current access token.

 ```kotlin
 AndroidAppContext(this).accessToken